reymon359/book-sentences/books/the-clean-coder/README.md

 The real truth is that _you, personally_, ALWAYS have something that’s under _your_ control, so there is always _something_ you can fully commit to doing.

+If the end goal depends on someone else, you should commit to specific actions that bring you closer to the end goal.

+Something unexpected might happen, and that’s life.
+But you still want to live up to expectations.
+In that case, it’s time to change the expectations, _as soon as possible_.

+If you can’t make your commitment, the most important thing is to raise a red flag as soon as possible to whoever you committed to.

+Creating a language of commitment may sound a bit scary, but it can help solve many of the communication problems programmers face today—estimations, deadlines, and face-to-face communication mishaps.
+You’ll be taken as a serious developer who lives up to their word, and that’s one of the best things you can hope for in our industry.

+### Learning How to Say "Yes"

+Breaking disciplines only slows us down.

+Professionals know their limits.
+They know how much overtime they can effectively apply, and they know what the cost will be.

+Professionals are not required to say yes to everything that is asked of them.
+However, they should work hard to find creative ways to make “yes” possible.
+When professionals say yes, they use the language of commitment so that there is no doubt about what they’ve promised.

+## Chapter 4 Coding

+Typing blind is all about _confidence_.

+Being able to sense your errors is really important... ...in everything.
+Having error-sense means that you very rapidly close the feedback loop and learn from your errors all the more quickly.

+The key to mastery is confidence and error-sense.

+### Preparedness

+Coding is an intellectually challenging and exhausting activity.
+It requires a level of concentration and focus that few other disciplines require.
+The reason for this is that coding requires you to juggle many competing factors at once.

+1. First, your code must work.
+2. Your code must solve the problem set for you by the customer.
+3. Your code must fit well into the existing system... ...your code needs to follow solid engineering principles.
+4. Your code must be readable by other programmers... ...this may be the most difficult thing a programmer can master.

+Working while distracted creates waste.
+If you are tired or distracted, _do not code_.
+You’ll only wind up redoing what you did.
+Instead, find a way to eliminate the distractions and settle your mind.